Zbee-/Shrink-a-link/README.md

 >Shrink Comparison - If there's already a shrunken link with the shrink the system just generated, it regenerates the shrink.

 >URL Variety - ~8 million possible shrunken URLs with the default 5 character shrink code

+>Simple Configuration file - Has simple variables that are easy to understand and edit, it also explains what they are, and saves the default.

 >Simplicity - Takes the user's URL, stores it, generates a code, and returns it as a link; simple as that